 Shipping: As of Dec 2013 I do not ship my puppies cargo any longer.
 TOO many delays, flight changes, ect.
 Some people do fly in on their own means and take puppies back as carry on.
 If you do this you must plan to do so at 8 wks old or my pups can get too big to take on carry on.
 Most people pick puppies up and meet the parent dogs.

 Prices for Limited Registration are $1800 with first pick male/female being $2000 (my largest pups will be $2000.)

-When/if I sell with breeding rights, it $3500 and a breeding contract is filled out.
+When/if I sell with breeding rights, it is considerably more, requires a conversation up front, a breeding contract is filled out.

 I much prefer pet homes then dealing with breeders...just a fact.

 You are trusting me as a breeder and I am trusting that if you place a deposit, I can rely on you...I tell many people that litters are spoken for when I have deposits on a litter.